Boris Johnson faces cabinet following bruising confidence vote

 - Published

-Boris Johnson will seek to rally his senior ministers at a cabinet meeting later, after surviving a vote to oust him as Conservative Party leader.
+Boris Johnson has sought to rally his senior ministers at a cabinet meeting, after surviving a vote to oust him as Conservative Party leader.

 He was backed by 211 Tory MPs in the confidence vote triggered by anger over Partygate but 148 voted to remove him.